310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Midori2 %}
 From what I saw when I was at the studio the other day, I think you managed to perform your kaijuu role pretty well.

-Well, not that I know enough about them to be sure of that...
+Well, not that I know enough about them to be sure of that…

 {% endbubble %}
 {% bubble Chiaki %}